in28minutes/in28minutes.github.io/_posts/2019-03-27-spring-boot-react-crud-full-stack-with-maven.md

 ```

-You can see that validations prevent the form from getting submitted.
-But, how do we see validation messages on the screen?
+If you run the page right now and submit invalid description, you would see that validations prevent the form from getting submitted.

+> How do we see validation messages on the screen?

 Formik provides ErrorMessage.

+Let's add error message to the field:

 ```
 <ErrorMessage name="description" component="div"